adr/vscode-adr-manager/docs/evaluation/material-during-study/tasks/with-extension/it-meeting-summary.md

 * Positive Consequences:
     * Potential to gain a competitive edge in the market
-    * Data Mining may help with finding good business decisions for Snackato Inc.
     * Attract employees interested working in the field of Data Science

 * Negative Consequences: